Devin Hester: 2011 season

 Prior to the 2011 season, the NFL passed a new rule that moved kickoffs to the 35-yard line from the 30-yard line.
-The change was a result of a player safety initiative to reduce injuries during kick-offs.
+The change was a result of a player safety initiative to reduce injuries during kickoffs.
 The rule change directly resulted in a higher number of touchbacks and fewer returns.
 Hester commented on the situation stating, "They got a couple touchbacks but you've still got guys bringing it out and at the end of the day that rule is pointless."

 On October 2, 2011, Hester became the NFL's all-time leader in punt return touchdowns with 11 when he returned a punt 69 yards for a touchdown against the Carolina Panthers surpassing Eric Metcalf's record.
 On October 16, Hester returned a kickoff for a 98-yard touchdown against the Minnesota Vikings.
 On November 13, Hester returned a punt 82 yards for a touchdown against the Detroit Lions.
+He had 26 receptions for 369 yards and a touchdown in the 2011 season.
+He earned NFC Special Teams Player of the Week three times in the 2011 season for Weeks 4,6, and 10.
+He was named NFC Special Teams Player of the Month for October.
 He was ranked 48th by his fellow players on the NFL Top 100 Players of 2012.